timmonsgroup/shared-react-components/timmons-group/MIGRATION.md

 ### ConfigForm ###
 ConfigForm has been moved to its own library `@timmons-group/config-form`.
 This was done to separate the form components from the shared components library.
 This will allow for better separation of concerns and allow for easier maintenance of the form components.

+#### AppBar ####
+`AppBar` from `@timmons-group/shared-react-app-bar` is now responsive by default and will show icons.
+  - The type of the `renderLogo` property has changed.
+It now expects a function that optionally accepts two arguments and returns JSX.
+The previous version could accept a Functional Component.
+Any errors would primarily come from typescript applications

 ## Migration Steps ##
 1. Update the `package.json` of the project to add OR use the new versions of the libraries